 Wood Dresser Flipped Into A Bench

-In the Spring of 2017, our county, including several surrounding counties, was hit with severe tornados.
+In the Spring of 2017, our county, including several surrounding counties, was hit by severe tornados.
 It was devastating!
 Several of my personal friends lost EVERYTHING!
-My family and I were lucky with only being inconvenienced by no electricity for three days.
+My family and I were lucky to only be inconvenienced by no electricity for three days.
 So many others were not so fortunate.
 I still get goosebumps thinking about that night.

 The reminders are still there every day as I drive through the countryside and see what used to be.
 Houses and farms that have been there all my life are gone now.
 After hearing the news that one of the local business employees that donated this dresser to me lost her home, I just knew exactly what I needed to do, and I was ready to give back.
 It’s the least I can do.

 Supply List For This Project

 - wood dresser (not all dressers can be made into a bench this way)